 Some saturated fats also contain medium-chain-triglycerides (MCTs), which the body digests easily and converts into energy for enhanced physical performance and accelerated fat loss.
 MCTs are commonly found in oils such as coconut oil and MCT oil.

 Why Fat Bombs Make the Perfect Treat

 One of our favorite ways to incorporate MCTs is through no-bake fat bomb recipes.
 From chocolate chip cookie fat bombs to peanut butter fat bombs, the options are endless!
 They’re easy to make and take less than 20 minutes — perfect for meal prepping on the weekend.
 They’re typically made with no sugar or additives, so this is a treat you can feel good about reaching for.

 Enjoy these keto fat bombs for breakfast, as a pre-workout and post-workout snack, a healthy dessert, or anytime you feel like you could use a pick-me-up.
 The MCTs from the coconut oil provide your body with a fast-digesting source of energy, while the cacao powder, raw cashews, almond butter, and coconut flour provide antioxidants.
-Most importantly, these keto fat bombs will help you meet the daily fat requirements needed to stay in ketosis and become a fat burning machine.
+Most importantly, these keto fat bombs will help you meet the daily fat requirements needed to stay in ketosis.

 Who knew that burning fat could be this delicious?